insurestreetltd/canopy-partner-apidocs/source/index.html.md

 }
 ```

-This endpoint may be called to check permission by email
+This endpoint used to check current state of the user share permission to your company.
+If user granted `share permission` to your company you will receive `renterId`, in other case
+will be `404 error`.

 ### HTTP Request